gizmore/ricer2/README.md

 Main Features
 =============
-- Global ORM Cache (ActiveRecord patch is minimal without performance gain)
+- Global ORM Cache (ActiveRecord patch is minimal, but with a performance hit instead gain)
 - Multilanguage support
 - Multi network support
 - Code reloading at runtime